MurkySoup/db-normalization-tests/README.md

 # db-normalization-tests

-Various basic scripts to test MySQL/MariaDB for adherence to Normal Forms
+Various basic scripts to test MySQL/MariaDB databases for adherence to Normal Forms

 ## Description